ddossot/cferl/README.md

 The following, which is the output when running the integration tests, demonstrates a typical usage of the API.
 Refer to the documentation for the complete reference.

-    # Connect to Cloud Files (warning: the underlying authentication toke will only last for 24 hours!)
+    # Connect to Cloud Files (warning: cache/use CloudFiles for a maximum of 24 hours!)
     {ok,CloudFiles}=cferl:connect(Username,ApiKey).

     # Retrieve the account information record